-Originally, 59 parcels, comprising 63137.27 acres within the LSFO (see map 1) were nominated for the February 2013 lease sale (see Attachment A for complete legal descriptions).
+Originally, 59 parcels, comprising 63,137.27 acres within the LSFO (see map 1) were nominated for the February 2013 lease sale (see Attachment A for complete legal descriptions).
 An alternative considered but eliminated involved leasing all the nominated parcels as provided in Attachment A, with no deferrals.
-This alternative was dropped from further consideration and not analyzed in detail because the BLM identified the need for temporary deferral on all but 20 of the parcels in order to allow for further analysis of several resource concerns on these parcels.
-These resource concerns included Preliminary Priority Habitat for Greater Sage Grouse (an ESA candidate species).
+This alternative was dropped from further consideration and not analyzed in detail because the BLM identified the need for temporary deferral on all but 20 of the parcels, containing 12,037.95 acres, in order to allow for further analysis of these parcels.
+The list of all deferred parcels and the reasons for deferral can be found in Appendix B.

+The parcels in Appendix B were all deferred due their containing Preliminary Priority Habitat for Greater Sage Grouse (an ESA candidate species).
+The BLM is currently amending the Little Snake RMP to address the management of Greater Sage Grouse habitat, including identified the management of Preliminary Priority Habitat.
 Leasing the deferred parcels could be analyzed in a future leasing EA when these resource concerns have been addressed.